BrockDSL/Datasets-for-the-Power-BI-Workshops/README.md

-## This repository houses datasets created by DSL staff for use in workshops and examples.
+## This repository houses datasets for use in collaborations with the Goodman Data Analytics Student Association